build-wars/texmod/trunk/uMod_GUI/bin/README_English.txt

 installed on your system, Universal Modding Engine will give you a hint at program start.

-What can Universal Modding Engine (uMod) beta V1.0?
+What can Universal Modding Engine (uMod) V1.0?

 -extract and save single textures from a DX9 game (the target texture can be toggled in the game) -extract and save all textures from a DX9 game